M999X/Halley-modelling/README.md

 6. Analyze results
 7. Converge the model to a good modeling result.
 ## Initial variables:
+dt stands for delta-time, which is the time in seconds that elapses between integrations.
 ### Modelation 1 (Normal Distance)
 * Earth:
   * Position: [0, 0, 0]